2021 Hungarian opposition primary: Events between the two rounds

-DK politicians, including Ferenc Gyurcsány strongly criticized the tactical talks between the two politicians, arguing that it is up to the electorate to decide which of the three candidates is the most capable prime ministerial candidate able to defeat Orbán in 2022.
-Klára Dobrev emphasized she does not deal with the struggle of her two competitors.
-She said "the change of government will depend on whether we will be able to shake up the whole country, as it is not possible to change government only from Budapest.
-I am working on this right now".
-Jobbik leader and eliminated candidate Péter Jakab also opposed the cooperation negotiations between Karácsony and Márki-Zay.
-He said he could support it if two candidates came together to increase the number of opposition voters.
-"But if the two of you get together so that the third doesn't win, all they do is do wounds", he added.
+DK politicians, including Gyurcsány, criticized the tactical talks between Márki-Zay and Karácsony and argued it was the electorate's role to decide which candidate was most capable of defeating Orbán.
+Dobrev said she was not concerning herself with Márki-Zay and Karácsony's debate, stating that "the change of government will depend on whether we will be able to shake up the whole country, as it is not possible to change government only from Budapest.
+I am working on this right now."
+Jakab also opposed the negotiations between Karácsony and Márki-Zay, stating he could only support them if the two candidates came together to increase the number of opposition voters.
+"But if the two of you get together so that the third doesn't win, only wounds will come of it," he added.